DamoM73/turtle_vid_tute/lesson_5.md

 > **Turtle colours**
 >
 > Turtle allows the use of named colours.
+It also allows RBG and Hexadecimal colours, but named colours are enough for our needs.
 >
 > **[Here is a list of all the named colours](https://cs111.wellesley.edu/labs/lab02/colors)**.

 Now that we can change colour, can we let the user choose between `red`, `blue` and `green` for the fill colour?

-We will need to capture the error when the user enters anything other than `"red"`, `"blue"` or `"green"`, so that's means using an `if` statement.
-But the `if` ... `else` statement only allows two branches, and we need to have three.
+We will need to capture the error when the user enters anything other than `"red"`, `"blue"` or `"green"`.
+That means using an `if` statement, but the `if` ... `else` statement only allows two branches.
+We need to have three.

 To choose between three or more branches we need to learn about the last part of the `if` statement: `elif`.

 ### The `if` ... `elif` ... `else` statement

-The `elif` statement is effectively a `else` + `if` statement and allows branching between multiple blocks of code.
+The `elif` statement is effectively a `else` + `if` statement.
+It allows branching between multiple blocks of code.
 The best way to explore this is by using it in our code.

 Create a function so the user can choose between `red`, `blue` and `green` for the fill colour.